grantisdale/circleci-orbs/README.md

 `<repo-name>.readtoken` = packagecloud read token for the repository

 This command can be run more than once if you have more than one maven repository e.g. a releases and a snapshot repository.
-In your repositories `build.gradle` you can specify the the packagecloud maven repoistory to be used like so:
+In your repositories `build.gradle` you can specify the packagecloud maven repoistory to be used like so:

 ```
 maven { url "https://packagecloud.io/priv/<read_token>/<username>/<repo1-name>/maven2" }